eternal-flame-AD/pow-buster/README.md

 - SHA-2 hotstarting with round-level granularity
 - Fully unrolled and monomorphic core friendly to pipelining and ternary logic instruction lowering
 - Short-circuiting comparison with $H_1 \to H_7$ feedback elision with optional 64-bit support
+- Switch to octal nonces when success rate is overwhelming

 ## Building